Stroke - risk factors

 - Read food labels.
 Stay away from saturated fat and anything with partially-hydrogenated or hydrogenated fats.
 These are unhealthy fats.

-Follow these guidelines and the advice of your doctor to lower your chances of stroke.
+Follow these guidelines and the advice of your provider to lower your chances of stroke.

 Biller J, Schneck MJ, Ruland S. Ischemic cerebrovascular disease.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 65.